 By Jonathan Acosta-Smith, Guillaume Arnould, Kristoffer Milonas and Quynh-Anh Vo

-We study the interaction between banks’ capital and their liquidity transformation in both a theoretical and empirical set-up.
-We first construct a simple model to develop hypotheses which we test empirically.
-Using a confidential Bank of England dataset that includes bank-specific capital requirement changes since 1989, we find that banks engage in less liquidity transformation when their capital increases.
-This finding suggests that capital and liquidity requirements are at least to some extent substitutes.
-By establishing a robust causal relationship, these results can help guide the optimal joint calibration of capital and liquidity requirements and inform macro-prudential policy decisions.
+We study how banks’ capital level affects the extent to which they engage in liquidity transformation.
+We first construct a simple model to develop testable hypotheses on this link.
+Then we test our predictions and establish the causality using a confidential Bank of England dataset that includes arguably exogenous changes in banks’ capital requirement add-ons.
+We find that banks engage in less liquidity transformation when their capital increases, which suggests that capital and liquidity requirements are at least to some extent substitutes.
+We also find that this substitution is mostly driven by small banks.
+These results have interesting implications for the optimal joint calibration of capital and liquidity requirements and for the proportionality of prudential regulations.